 How are we keeping our patrons, our staff, and our materials safe?

-After you return items, we will be quarantining them for 4 days.
+After you return items, we will be quarantining them.
 Meaning, we will collect the items from the book-drop and place them directly in a room in the library for three days before doing anything, including checking them in.
 You’ll still see items in your My Account after you’ve returned them to the library, and that’s okay.
 If you have an item from another library, it may appear on your account for longer as all item transfers between libraries are limited.
 However, you will continue to not incur any overdue fines.

 At appropriate times when in contact with library items, staff will be wearing face coverings and other appropriate personal protective equipment recommended by the CDC, WHO, and State/Local officials.
 Training on the proper use of these materials is ongoing, and staff must report any COVID-19 symptoms to a supervisor prior to the start of their workday.